The Best Way to Answer ‘Where Do You See Yourself in 5 Years?’

 Joking aside, that last one might come in handy, thanks to a particular question that’s loved by hiring managers: “Where do you see yourself in five years?”
 (They may also ask it in another form: “What are your short- and long-term goals?”)

 It’s a tricky question, and if you don’t start thinking about it ahead of time, the answer is easy to flub.

 Tips for Answering ‘Where Do You See Yourself in 5 Years?’

-- Show how your professional goals and this job align.
+- Show how your professional goals and the job you’re applying for align.

 - Focus on the skills you want to learn and get better at.

-- Don’t mention specific job titles or time frames.
+- Don’t get too specific with job titles or time frames.